FindMySchool LogoFindMySchool

 Progression from Year 11 into sixth form is selective: students must achieve minimum five GCSEs at Grade 4-9 (including Maths and English) and typically Grade 6 (or Grade 5 in exceptional circumstances) in subjects they wish to study at A-level.
 This acts as a natural filter, preventing mismatch between ambition and likely outcome.

-In 2024, leavers progressed as follows: 48% to university, 34% to employment, 6% to apprenticeships, 2% to further education.
+Leavers progress into a mix of university, employment, apprenticeships and further education.
 The majority pathways are university and employment, suggesting sixth-formers are acquiring either academic or work-ready credentials.
 The headteacher emphasises that "it is rare for a student to leave our school without knowing what their next steps will be", a pledge that destinations are managed proactively.

 The school does not publish Russell Group university breakdown or specific university names.
 However, the university progression rate of 48% (well above many non-selective schools) indicates some students are accessing higher education, though the data doesn't distinguish between research-intensive and lower-tariff institutions.